LattVines/Library-Homepage-Event-Announcement-Game/README.txt

-A simple game meant to be used as a announcement on a website.
+A simple game meant to be used as a announcement on a library website for a scifi and fantasy convention.

+Feel free to adapt it for use for other such things.

+*** Credits ****
 Code and Game desgin by:
 The Tartle Wizard
 https://www.patreon.com/tartle_games